Key Requirements for the City of Dallas Paving Bond

 We’ve often noticed that contractors overlook this.
 Yes, the City of Dallas can file a claim if you fail to finish the job, damage public property, or violate construction codes.
 You would be required to reimburse the surety if they pay out.

 We’ve often noticed the misunderstanding that bonds apply only to large jobs.
-Dallas requires a bond for any paving-related work involving public infrastructure, no matter the size.
+Dallas requires a bond for any paving-related work involving public infrastructure, regardless of size.

 Can I use one bond for multiple cities?